 |Attendance at events hosted by the Rocketry Organization of California (ROC) is AT YOUR OWN RISK.
 Insurance to cover your rocketry activities is available as a benefit of membership in either the National Association of Rocketry or the Tripoli Rocketry Association.
 Please note that membership in ROC does NOT include insurance, or any assumption of liability on the part of ROC.
 ROC membership allows you to fly at all of our launches without paying the daily launch fees, and a few other membership benefits.
 All attendees at ROC events must check in at REGISTRATION at the launch and sign the ROC Agreement and Liability Release Form to indicate understanding and acceptance of the risk and liability.
 Spectators and flyers will be given a wristband to indicate that they have registered.|

 However, rocketry is an inherently dangerous activity – objects often fall from the sky, sometimes at a very high speed.
 We have rules and procedures to make this activity safe for everyone as possible, but bad things can happen if the rules are not followed.
 Everyone attending must understand and follow these rules to ensure safety:

 - Pay attention!
 Every flight is potentially dangerous to you and your family.
-If the Launch Control Officer (LCO) yells “Heads up!” he means it!
+If the Launch Control Officer (LCO) yells “Heads up!” they mean it!

 - Parents please keep your children under control and be sure they understand these rules.